The Lucky Penny Program

 Program Timeline (24- 36 Months to Publication)

-At the conclusion of this two-year mentorship, participants emerge as traditionally published authors with a professionally edited, illustrated, designed, printed, marketed, and distributed children’s book in both hardcover and eBook formats.
-The Lucky Penny Program is more than mentorship—it is a guided, transparent path into professional children’s publishing, created for creators ready to invest in their work and their future.
+At the conclusion of the one-year mentorship and following project development, participants emerge as traditionally published authors with a professionally edited, illustrated, designed, printed, marketed, and distributed children’s book in both hardcover and eBook formats.
+The Lucky Penny Program is more than a mentorship—it is a guided, transparent path into professional children’s publishing, created for creators with promising stories who are ready to invest in their work and their future.

 By invitation only.
 Limited placements available.